Hyssop

 Growing Hyssop

-Seeds, sowing, cultivating, propagating and harvesting.
+(Seeds, sowing, cultivation, propagating and harvesting)

-growing hyssop from seed Hyssop grows best in warm, limy soil and partially shaded.
+Hyssop grows best in warm, limy soil and partially shaded.
 If soil is too rich, the plants will become very lush and be less aromatic.
-Hyssop is a favorite of bees and butterflies.

 Sow hyssop seed in early spring in a cold frame or in the open.
+Hyssop seeds require light to germinate properly so only lightly cover seeds to ensure the greatest yield from your seeds.

 Cultivation.